Writing and publishing are two different worlds. But if a writer self-publishes, one needs to know a few things about publishing.

 You can go through an online book publisher.
 That is sometimes a good start.

 You can go for eBook only.
-There are pros and cons to that route.
+There are pros and cons to eBooks.
 It can also be a good start, but plan to get actual printed copies made.

 Or you can self-publish, which means you print your own books.
 You get the least help, but you make the most money if you have a way to sell your books.